kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 		- Cass - dirty, straggly, long beard.
 Asked Joe where Sarannis is.
 		- Girl cell wasn't sure where Cheria went.
 I told Valindra I would repay her and Cheria for their kindness.
 She was very optimistic.
 	- Interrogation Chamber META:
 		- Sarannis and Cheria being tortured/beaten.
 He's been getting the worst of it, tried to keep the attention on himself.
 Samuel is the guard thats beating them.
+Sarannis threatened to tell the other guards that Samuel fell asleep on his shift, he's already on probation.